 WHY WE LIKE IT: If you want the best and most versatile Canon lens for the money, you can stop here.
 This telephoto lens is an excellent addition for first-time buyers who only have the lenses that their camera came with, and would like to expand for more interesting video shots and many more possibilities, particularly when it comes to zooming.

 The autofocus motor and two high-refraction lens elements with Gaussian optics are also newbie-friendly, and we like the additional options for including photo software or a UV filter, depending on your goals.
 We don’t suggest you just randomly buy a lens without research, but there’s a reason this particular lens is so popular among videographers.
+Canon does make some of the best video cameras.
+And this is way more advanced than the best webcams out there

 #2 Canon EF 50mm f/1.8 STM Lens – Best Video Lens For Canon 70D